TD0401/DataScienceCourse3CleanData/README.md

 ```

-**Note**: We created a merged_data which will take additional memory ideally we should free up the memory by updating the train_data itself while merging and freeing up the test_data data frame.
+**Note**: We created a merged_data which will take additional memory ideally we should free up the memory by updating the *train_data* itself while merging and freeing up the *test_data* data frame.
 For large data set efficiency would matter.
-But for now we kept the data set as is.
+But for now we kept the data set as is for readability purpose.

 3. Third step was to provide descriptive name for acitivity id in the data frame.
 So used *mutate* function from package *dplyr* and updated the existing column of *merged_data* by mapping the id in each row within that column to the row number of *activity_labels* thereby fetching the name from *activity_labels* data frame.